 - Customer is unhappy with faulty parts

-- Mold must be returned to tool shop for fixing
+- The mold must be returned to tool shop for fixing

 Nobody wins.
 The boss is upset, the customer is upset, Plastic Injection Molding Companies is upset, and nobody is making any money!
 Mistakes happen, that is just part of the job, but many times they should have been avoided.

 There are many causes for mistakes in plastic mold making: